Terminating a Verbal Farmland Lease

 Handshake or verbal leases are different for pastures.
 The typical pasture lease is for the five-month grazing season.
 The lease is only in effect for that time, so the lease is terminated at the end of the grazing season; however, different lease length arrangements can be made in a written lease, and that would be followed if in effect.

 In all instances, written leases would be preferred over oral or “handshake” leases.
 Sample leases are available in the Document Library at aglease101.org and can help both parties start thinking about the appropriate lease conditions for their situation.
-The site was developed by university extension specialists in the North Central Region.
+The site was developed by University of Nebraska-Lincoln extension specialists in the north central region.